 Cheers and Salute’ . . . and as we say among all Pi Phi sisters: “Ching Ching!”

-- 12 large eggs yolks (setting aside the whites for the last step)
+- 12 large eggs yolks (setting aside the whites for later)

 - 2 cups granulated sugar

 - ground nutmeg

 - Separate the eggs and save the whites for later.

 - Beat the yolks with the sugar in a large mixing bowl until the mixture lightens in color and falls off the whisk in a solid “ribbon.”

 - Combine dairy and all of the booze in a second bowl or pitcher and then slowly beat into the egg mixture.